Home > Services > Faculty Services

 - GRADUATE – Librarians and faculty member set goals for class session.
 Librarians and graduate faculty select the most appropriate course in the graduate program for this instruction.

-Rebecca Brothers, M.L.I.S. - Dietetics, Health & Physical Education, Nursing, Allied Health, Communication & Fine Arts, Business & Information Science, Social Work, Psychology
+- Rebecca Brothers, M.L.I.S. – Nutrition & Dietetics, Health & Exercise Science, Nursing, Allied Health, Communication & Fine Arts, Business & Information Systems, Social Work, Psychological Sciences

 - Please read (and ask your students to read) the Off-campus page to see what services we offer.